mono/website/docs/advanced/pinvoke/index.md

 ### Unions

-A C union (in which multiple members share the same offset into a structure) can be simulated by using the [http:/monodoc/T:System.Runtime.InteropServices.FieldOffsetAttribute FieldOffset] attribute and specifying the same offset for the union members.
+A C union (in which multiple members share the same offset into a structure) can be simulated by using the [FieldOffset](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.FieldOffsetAttribute) attribute and specifying the same offset for the union members.

 ### Longs